pamtrak06/grass7-ubuntu14.04/README.md

 "Copyright, 1999-2013 GRASS Development Team, and licensed under terms of the GNU General Public License (GPL).
 This includes all software, documentation, and associated materials."

 See http://grass.osgeo.org/home/copyright/

+## Docker utility

+For easy use of docker command, try [edocker](https://github.com/pamtrak06/edocker).
+Create your edocker.cfg configuration file (parameters for most used docker commands ) and then use edocker<command> in any docker working project container those configuration file !